 About the Programme

-- There are four succinct learning modules, four accompanying questionnaires and full instructions throughout.
+· There are three concise learning modules, three accompanying questionnaires and full instructions throughout.

-- A personalised NSPCC/CRAE certificate on successful completion provides evidence of learning.
+· A personalised NSPCC certificate on successful completion provides evidence of learning.

-- The reassurance of knowing that the content has been written and approved by experts at the NSPCC and the Children’s Rights Alliance for England.
+· The reassurance of knowing that the content has been written and approved by experts.